telerik/fiddler-everywhere-docs/introduction.md

 **API Composing**

-Use Fiddler API Composer to test APIs by creating and sending requests quickly.
+Use Fiddler API Composer to test APIs by creating and sending requests.
 Useful while developing new APIs or when testing existing APIs.

 ![Fiddler Everywhere main screen](./images/menu/fiddler-main-screen.png)
 ## Key Features